nsauzede/ns_vade/README.md

 # Vade
-Go-inspired (golang) tool for managing C/C++ source code, based on GNU Make, Python and Bash
+Go-inspired (golang) tool for managing C/C++ source code, based on GNU Make, Python and Bash.

 The Go language uses a simple, yet effective code methodology (https://golang.org/doc/code.html).
-Vade tries to bring its cool features (easy build, lightweight testing, ..) for C/C++ languages
+Vade tries to bring its cool features (easy build, lightweight testing, ..) for C (C++) language.

 What it's not : a full replacement for Makefiles, especially for complex programs using fancy CFLAGS/CXXFLAGS/LDFLAGS.
+It is mainly targetting C; for C++ it might be more appropriate to use other tools, eg: GoogleTest.

 It's suitable for simple (yet potentially  interdependent) packages.
 The only caveat is if your packages depend on external libraries (eg: libz, which would need manual LDLIBS+=-lz)